demisto/content-docs/docs/tutorials/tut-setup-dev.md

 pyenv 1.2.15
 sb@dddd:~/demisto$~/demisto$
 ```
-If it doesn't work, please follow the instructions [here](https://github.com/pyenv/pyenv#installation).
-Either Homebrew for MacOS or the automatic installer on Linux/WSL work fine.
+If this doesn't work, follow the instructions [here](https://github.com/pyenv/pyenv#installation).
+Either Homebrew for MacOS or the automatic installer on Linux/WSL works fine.

 Make sure that the required version of Python is available: